Castium Revelio: All Aboard the Emotional Roller Coaster

 Release a flock of phoenixes: Jude Law (Albus Dumbledore) is married.

 The Sun reports the actor wed his longtime girlfriend, Phillipa Coan, in a surprise civil ceremony Tuesday at Old Marylebone Town Hall in Central London, with only close family invited.
 Coan is a business psychologist who runs her own company, Stride, specializing in improving employee performance.

 Congratulations to the happy couple, and you can view a few photos of them emerging after the ceremony below!

 Eddie Redmayne (Newt Scamander) was in Shanghai recently for watchmaker Planet OMEGA's exhibition "Power Station of Art," and the actor's attire caught the eye of Esquire.
 Redmayne has been a spokesman for Planet OMEGA since 2015 and appeared at the exhibition in a Ralph Lauren Purple Label linen two-piece suit.
-You can appreciate the power of art for yourself below.

 A new sci-fi thriller is in the works, and Colin Farrell (Percival Graves) has been tabbed to star.
 Deadline Hollywood says Voyagers will additionally feature Johnny Depp's (Gellert Grindelwald) daughter, Lily-Rose Depp, and also offered a brief description.

 'The Upside', 'Divergent', and 'Limitless' director [Neil] Burger has written and will direct the sci-fi thriller about 30 children who are sent on a multigenerational mission to populate a new planet.
 After the captain of the mission is killed in mysterious circumstances, the young crew descends into chaos, aligning themselves into tribes as they surrender to their most feral impulses.